falcosecurity/falco-website/content/en/blog/kernel-testing.md

 These tests should be executed automatically each time new code is integrated into our drivers, serving as a means to promptly identify any issue or flaw in the tested kernel versions.
 With these objectives in mind, our approach should fulfill the following requirements:

-* Rapid and cost-effective VM creation: The process of creating these virtual machines should be efficient and budget-friendly.
+* Rapid and cost-effective VM creation: the process of creating these virtual machines should be efficient and budget-friendly.
-* Effortless distribution of VM images: We should ensure easy sharing and deployment of the virtual machine images.
+* Effortless distribution of VM images: we should ensure easy sharing and deployment of the virtual machine images.
-* Parallel execution of tests on multiple VMs: Tests should run concurrently on each virtual machine to expedite the process.
+* Parallel execution of tests on multiple VMs: tests should run concurrently on each virtual machine to expedite the process.
-* Reproducibility in local environments for debugging purposes: Developers should be able to replicate the test environment locally to investigate and troubleshoot issues.
+* Reproducibility in local environments for debugging purposes: developers should be able to replicate the test environment locally to investigate and troubleshoot issues.
-* Straightforward and user-friendly presentation of test results: The test results should be presented in a simple and intuitive manner to immediately spot failures.
+* Straightforward and user-friendly presentation of the test results: they should be presented in a simple and intuitive manner to immediately spot failures.

 #### Ignite a Firecracker microVM